 One of the basic powers in Psychonauts fires "Mean Little Balls of Hate" as projectiles, which represent Raz's will to do harm.
 When demonstrating, Sasha tells Raz to picture something so repulsive that it simply must die, such as a Tiffany lamp.

-Clockwerk from Sly Cooper actually made himself immortal through, in his own words, "a steady diet of jealousy and hate."
+Clockwerk in the first game actually made himself immortal through, in his own words, "a steady diet of jealousy and hate".
 That, and making himself into a giant mechanicalowl.
 Powered by hate.

 As established in previous Star Wars related works, the Sith in Star Wars: The Old Republic run on this trope.
 The Sith Warrior regains health with an ability called "Channel Hatred", and the Sith Inquisitor does so with one called "Seethe."